 Course examples for the program include Interactive Graphic Design Technology and Production 1-2, History of Design, Typography 1-3, Brand Identity Systems, Design 1-2, Graphic Design: Professional Development, History of Graphic Design, Graphic Design: Collaborative Process, and Professional Practices.
 Graduates will leave the Oregon State University Graphic Design Program with a professional portfolio of their best work.

 Oregon State University is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
-Founded in 1856 as Corvallis Academy, Oregon State University is one of just three land, sea, space and sun grant universities in the U.S. Serving around 34,100 students, OSU 12 experiment stations and campuses in Corvallis, Bend, Portland, Newport, and LaGrande.
+Founded in 1856 as Corvallis Academy, OSU is one of just three land-, sea-, space-, and sun-grant universities in the U.S. Serving around 34,100 students, OSU houses 12 experiment stations along with campuses in Corvallis, Bend, Portland, Newport, and LaGrande.
 Students at Oregon State can also earn a degree online through the Ecampus Program.
-OSU offers more than 200 academic programs in 11 colleges, and over 36 Extension Programs across all 36 Oregon counties.
+OSU offers more than 200 academic programs in 11 colleges, and 36+ Extension Programs across all 36 Oregon counties.

 The Department of Art and Art History at University of Hawaiʻi at Mānoa (UH Mānoa) has BFA and MFA Programs that offer specialization options such as Graphic Design, Electronic Art, and Printmaking.
 Housed in the College of Arts, Languages, and Letters, the programs provide access to digital imaging equipment, multimedia workstations, papermaking studios, darkrooms, presses, and shooting studios.